 If you’ve ever searched for a pair of headphones, only to have ads for those same headphones pop up on seemingly every site you visited for the next month, you’ve seen the insufferable side of online tracking.

-The most popular browser for the average user but considered the worst browser among tech experts when it comes to privacy.
+The most popular browser for the average user but considered the worst browser among tech experts when it comes to Online privacy.

-In other to boost privacy on chrome, the browser developers have created extensions that can be added to the browser via the settings.
+In other to boost online privacy on chrome, the browser developers have created extensions that can be added to the browser via the settings.
 Some of the extensions available to search for include Privacy Badger, uBlock Origin, HTTPS Everywhere and Cookie Autodelete.

 - In the Chrome Web Store, click Extensions on the left and type the name of the extension you’re looking for into the search bar.